Relational Operators in Java with Example

 The above six comparison operators provide the foundation for comparing data in Java.
 Each operator is always a combination of two constants, variables, expressions, or a mix of these.

-Let’s take a simple example program based on the all six types of Java relational operators.
+Let’s take some important example programs based on all six types of Java relational operators.

 public static void main(String[] args)